adam-kostuch/chatAI/client/README.md

 ![figma-welcome](../docs/assets/figma-welcome.png)

+## Authentication

+In order to properly authenticate user we use the idea of setting the session cookie in local storage (cookies ideally, but it's harsh implementing).

 ## Installation

 In order to install and run chattie client locally you need to run the following or follow the installation guide from the base path: